 The crowning glory of this zucchini cake is the tangy cream cheese buttercream frosting.
 It’s made with softened cream cheese, softened butter, sugar, vanilla, and a squeeze of fresh lemon.
 Gob. it. on.

-zucchini cake tips and faqs
+zucchini sheet cake tips and faqs

 No!
 The peel is nutritious, beautiful, and tasty!